Person making a digital payment on smartphone

 Here is an interesting pattern: parents who initially resist the idea of a cash gift fund often become its most generous contributors once they see it in action.
 They give toward a down payment or honeymoon because they can see exactly how the money will be used and how much it means.

-• Over 50% of couples now include a cash gift option on their wedding registry
+• A clear majority of couples now include a cash gift option on their wedding registry, and cash funds are the fastest-growing registry category

-• Cash and gift cards consistently rank as the most requested gift type for adult birthdays
+• Cash and gift cards consistently rank as the most requested gift type for adult birthdays, weddings, graduations, and major milestones

 • The digital cash gift market has grown by double digits year over year for the past five years

-• In many countries across Asia, Africa, and Latin America, cash has always been the dominant gift type — physical gift registries never took hold
+• In many countries across Asia, Africa, and Latin America, cash has always been the dominant gift type and physical gift registries never took hold in the first place

 How to Give Cash as a Gift Creatively on Digital Platforms